chengzegang/chengzegang/README.md

 ## Hi there, my name is Zegang Cheng, if dat's hard for ya to pronunce then call me Hooley (no why) 👋

-### I'm am currently and may will be always working on Deep Learning things.
+### I'm am currently and may be always working on Deep Learning things.

 ### > "For good and for all."